AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-01-31-why-i-dont-like-tailwind-css.md

 The strange thing is that I actually read through all of [Adam Wathan's article on semantic CSS](https://adamwathan.me/css-utility-classes-and-separation-of-concerns/), and I found myself initially agreeing with his points.
 Adam argues that the whole "semantic CSS" paradigm does not pan out in practice, and that developers tend to gravitate towards a **Utility CSS** approach over the course of their careers.
 According to this paradigm, your class names should be as granular as possible, responsible for one main task.
 These utility classes serve as the basic building blocks ("tokens") of your UI, allowing you to chain them together to implement complex designs.
 For example, if you find yourself repeating `display: flex` or `flex-wrap: wrap` in your CSS, you may want to abstract these out into utility classes, like `flex` or `flex-wrap`, that you can apply to any element.

+{% quote "Adam Wathan, Tailwind CSS landing page", "https://tailwindcss.com/" %}
-> "I’ve written a few thousand words on why traditional 'semantic class names' are the reason CSS is hard to maintain, but the truth is you’re never going to believe me until you actually try it.
-If you can suppress the urge to retch long enough to give it a chance, I really think you'll wonder how you ever worked with CSS any other way." —[Adam Wathan](https://tailwindcss.com/), Tailwind CSS landing page
+  I’ve written a few thousand words on why traditional 'semantic class names' are the reason CSS is hard to maintain, but the truth is you’re never going to believe me until you actually try it.
+If you can suppress the urge to retch long enough to give it a chance, I really think you'll wonder how you ever worked with CSS any other way.
+{% endquote %}

 On paper, utility CSS actually sounds like it may be useful.
 In practice, though, Tailwind CSS (and utility CSS in general) suffers from the same issues that it attempts to solve and is, in my honest opinion, not worth using.